Skip to main content

-Chris Stapleton Gives Johnny Cash’s “Folsom Prison Blues” A Soulful Spin, And It’s Amazing!
+Chris Stapleton Gives Johnny Cash's 'Folsom Prison Blues' a Soulful Spin, and It's Amazing!

 It seems like everything Chris Stapleton touches turns to gold.
 After a show-stopping performance at the Country Music Awards last November, this artist has proved that he is here to stay.
 While he’s been in the business a while, notably as a songwriter for other musicians, Stapleton is now rapidly building his own fan base.